googlearchive/test_runner.dart/README.md

 Depending on the environment into which your test runs there are additional requirements listed below.

 Each test file is considered a "test suite".
+If a test suites does not complete in 240 seconds it is aborted.

 ### Standalone VM tests